filiparag/wikiman/README.md

 ## About
-**wikiman** is an offline search engine for ArchWiki and manual pages combined.
+**Wikiman** is an offline search engine for Arch Wiki, Gentoo Wiki and manual pages.

 Wikiman provides an easy interface for browsing documentation without the need to be exact and connected to the internet.
-This is achieved by utilizing full text search for ArchWiki, partial name and description matching for man pages, and fuzzy filtering for search results.
+This is achieved by utilizing full text search for wikis, partial name and description matching for man pages, and fuzzy filtering for search results.

+By default, Wikiman only searches manual pages.
+Follow [these](#installing-arch-wiki-and-gentoo-wiki) instructions to enable wikis.

 ## Demonstration